WVURAIL/dspira/_posts/2020-08-21-Astronomy_Lecture_Recordings.md

   lessons.
 The place to go when you want the derivation rather than the result.

 * [**Open Source Radio Telescopes**](http://opensourceradiotelescopes.org){: .btn .btn-wvu-blue}
-  — a collaborative collection of radio telescope designs and methods, aimed deliberately at everyone from middle school upward.
+  provides collaborative telescope designs and methods for readers from middle school upward.
 Other people's builds, and somewhere to put yours.

 For the signal processing side, the [GNU Radio wiki](https://wiki.gnuradio.org/)